MohammadrezaPourreza/Spider2/README.md

 ## Spider2-World Leaderboard

-> We will test LLMs and Agent Frameworks.
+> We will test more LLMs and Agent Frameworks!
+> We also warmly welcome you to evaluate your methods on Spider2.

 | Method                     | Score |